 A non-AP EHT STA with dot11EHTTXOPSharingTFOptionImplemented equal to true may send an SCS request that contains a QoS Characteristics element whose Direction field is set to 2 (Direct Link) only if the EHT AP sets the Triggered TXOP Sharing Support subfield in the EHT Capabilities element it transmits to 2.

 An EHT AP should schedule for transmission downlink frames such that the delay bound and minimum data rate requested are met for the downlink Data frames if the Direction subfield of the QoS Characteristics element indicates downlink.
 An EHT AP should enable the transmission of uplink frames from the EHT STA with an interval that falls between the requested minimum and maximum service intervals and the AP should meet the minimum data rate requested if the Direction subfield of the QoS Characteristics element indicates uplink.
 An EHT AP should enable the transmission of direct link frames from the EHT STA to another STA with an interval that falls between the requested minimum and maximum service intervals and the AP should meet the medium time requested if the Direction subfield of the QoS Characteristics element indicates direct link.

+NOTE – the medium time requested by the STA assumes the MU-RTS TXS allocates the maximum bandwidth indicated by the STA in the Bandwidth field.
+If the actual bandwidth allocated in the MU-RTS TXS is less, the AP might compensate by increasing the medium time allocated proportionally.

 The transmission of uplink Data frames should be enabled by using Basic Trigger frames or alternatively by using MU RTS TXS Trigger frames if both EHT STAs have dot11EHTTXOPSharingTFOptionImplemented equal to true.
 The transmission of direct link frames should be enabled by using MU RTS TXS Trigger frames if both EHT STAs have set the Triggered TXOP Sharing Support field in their transmitted EHT Capabilities elements to 2.